 What are the eligibility requirements?

 - Payment.
-You must pay for the entirety of your ticket with your HSBC card.
+You must pay for the entirety of your ticket or rental with your HSBC card.

 - Activation.
 There’s no need to tell HSBC about your travel plans to activate coverage.
 The cover is automatically provided when you pay for your ticket with your HSBC card.